 In 2012, Misstress Barbara released “Many Shades of Grey“, her second artist album as a singer-songwriter.
 Her ever growing popularity recently brought her to collaborate with Porsche, who recently filmed her to be the face of the promotional video of their brand new vehicle, the Porsche Macan, and in which her own music is highlighted throughout the video.

 “I am someone who enjoys challenges and who needs constant renewal.
 As much as DJing is my first love and I don’t think I will ever be able to stop altogether, I feel that I’ve been around the block a few times and it’s not where most of my future challenges lie ahead.
 This business is an extremely competitive one and has always been a male dominated one.
-And despite that, I’m very proud because with discipline, focus and hard work I managed being very successful.
-I feel that I’ve helped many women by showing them they could make their dreams come true if they really believed in their passion and their talent.
+And despite that, I’m very proud to have managed being so successful thanks to my discipline, focus and hard work.
+I feel that back in the days I’ve helped many women by showing them they could make their dreams come true if they really believed in their passion and their talent.
 Now, I am so happy to see that there are so many more women out there who DJ and who are extremely successful doing it.
 However, the music production business is still strictly dominated by men and I want to try and change that.
 I really want to show the world that women are just as capable as men at being good producers, composers or studio engineers.
-It’s been a great challenge and an honor to have shattered the glass ceiling as one of the first successful international female DJs 22 years ago, and today I’m very motivated and excited about the next chapter in my career and to conquer other male dominated sectors of the music industry.“
+It’s been a great challenge and an honor to have shattered the glass ceiling as one of the first successful international female DJs 22 years ago, and today I’m very motivated and excited to try and conquer other male dominated sectors of the music industry.“